mui/material-ui/docs/src/pages/styles/advanced/advanced.md

 You can read more about CSP on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

-### Does Material UI support CSP?
+### Does Material-UI support CSP?

-Many Material UI components support a strict CSP.
+Many Material-UI components support a strict CSP.
 Specifically, this means you will not need to use `'unsafe-inline'`.
 However, some components still use inline styles which require that `'unsafe-inline'` is set in the `style-src` directive.
 To test if your CSP is compatible with the components used in your project, you can use [Content-Security-Policy-Report-Only](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy-Report-Only).
-Updating Material UI to fully support a strict CSP is being tracked in [#19938](https://github.com/mui-org/material-ui/issues/19938).
+Updating Material-UI to fully support a strict CSP is being tracked in [#19938](https://github.com/mui-org/material-ui/issues/19938).

 ### How does one implement CSP?